ashermancinelli/ashermancinelli.github.io/_posts/2022-5-7-Common-Platform.md

 > We must organize our labor to win abortion rights and bodily autonomy.

 This involves organized labor in some form (likely a labor union with directly democratic principles) demanding abortion and healthcare rights to their constituency through the withholding of labor and class solidarity.

+## Script Draft

+*Draft/disorganized thoughts about what I would say at a theoretical rally*

+### Identity

+Hello everyone, my name is Asher and I'm with Boise Mutual Aid.
+We're a group aiming to support the community based on the principles of autonomy and mutual aid, as our namesake would suggest.

+The recent legal developments around abortion oppress all of us uniquely.

+The women among us are oppressed by it.

+Those with uteruses are uniquely oppressed by it.

+People of color, as well as our trans, neurodivergent, and less able-bodied neighbors are all uniquely oppressed by this, all to different degrees and by different means.

+I am none of those things, but I'm here to tell you why it still matters to *you*.

 ## Demonstration of Common Ground